dr-wojak/governmentality-2025/README.md

 **Applied to the Irish case:**

-The nineteen-year pattern decribed in the D & R corpus isn't random incompetence or isolated failures—it's a **governmental rationality** in action.
+The nineteen-year pattern decribed in the D&R canon isn't random incompetence or isolated failures—it's a **governmental rationality** in action.
 The state:

 * Accepts/acknowledges information asymmetry (holds strategic intel, proposals, risks).
 * Coordinates administrative processes to **contain** rather than resolve (simulated engagement, deflection, non-escalation).